Click here to get a FREE 20 page preview of Ken’s Memoir “Living the Dream”

 Description

 The story of EA ‘Ted’ McDonald.
 Limited edition of 300.
-Last copies
+My very last copy

 Classy hardback, pictorial boards, proudly published by Ken Piesse in his Nostalgia series